Louis Bruyas

 Louis Bruyas (24 April 1738 in Lyon – 14 June 1807 in Friedland, now known as Pravdinsk, near Kaliningrad, Russia), stage and pen-name Bursay, was a French actor and playwright.
 He was a member of the prestigious Académie des Arcades de Rome.

 Life

-He débuted at the Comédie-Française on 16 February 1761, in the rôle of Zamore in Voltaire's Alzire.
+He debuted at the Comédie-Française on 16 February 1761, in the role of Zamore in Voltaire's Alzire.
 The Mercure de France for March wrote "This new débutant is an agreeable figure, and of an advantageous size.
 The organ of his voice is naturally beautiful.
 He shows much fire."
 Reading this, he left the Théâtre-Français shortly afterwards to enter the company of Mademoiselle Montansier, holder of the theatre concession for Brittany and Normandy.
 Bursay thus spent 8 years as a theatre director, playing with the company in Amiens, Rouen and Nantes.